krysseltillada/pointofsale-system/README.md

       -added a function to totalize the list in the bill -added a function to input the amount to pay -added a function to finalize it and gets the change

+version 0.4
+in billing system------->
+------> -added a function to clear the data in the list
+        -added a function to print a text (or should be say a receipt) -added a function to check and load the bill in inventory system--------->
+------>-added a function to check and load the inventory in pos_system --------->
+-------> - added a function to check a valid email address
+         - added a funciton to check a valid website -added a main menu system